aws-observability/aws-otel-community/README.md

-## Welcome to the AWS Distro for OpenTelemetry Community!
+asdf## Welcome to the AWS Distro for OpenTelemetry Community!

 If you’re an open source observability user or contributor, we invite you to get involved.
 You can contribute in the following ways: